Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r28.1

+### Core
+- Fixed an issue with the turn to beacon feature and very low (1024x768 or lower) and very high (4k) screen resolutions.
+- Fixed an issue with minimap ressource scanning (Control + Shift F/R) and mining nodes.
+- Fixed an issue with mouseover scaSkuAuctionConfirmEditBoxnning on herbs/mining nodes (control + U, control + shift + U).
+- All "xy mouse over" readouts are now read by the Blizzard TTS voice.
+- Fixed a very rare issue with the I key and some input boxes (for example mail recipient, subject, body), that was mixing up what you typed in the input box.
+- The class trainer menu now has scroll down/up options.
+- Manually re-builded the profession trainer menu.
+Should now appear and work like other menu (crafting, etc.)
+- Added the tooltip of the item that will be crafted to the selected skill in the profession menu.
+- Added an option to read all tooltips.
+Core > Options > Read all tooltips (default: off).
+That will read out every single thing your mouse is getting over.
+Could generate a lot of audio spam.

+### Options
+- All option menus (xx > options) are now filterable.

 ## Changes in Sku r28

 Release notes in German: Diese Veröffentlichungshinweise findest im heruntergeladenen Sku-Ordner in Deutsch.
 Dateiname: release notes DE.txt